tldr-pages/tldr/pages/windows/assoc.md

 `assoc {{.txt}}`

-- Modify the associated filetype for a file extension:
+- Modify the associated filetype for a specific extension:

 `assoc {{.txt}}={{txtfile}}`